Economic Liberalization Plays A Huge Role In The War Against Drugs

 How economic liberalization will also help the Philippines in its war against drugs

-The war on drugs doesn't have to always involve shooting people unless in self-defense.
-Even if drug dealers were executed in the Philippines but that's not enough or it's not the best solution.
-If the Philippines would begin to open its doorway to foreign investors in the path of the Filipino interdependent policy then there's going to be some huge changes without the need to fire more bullets.
+The war on drugs doesn't have to always involve shooting people unless if it were done in the act of self-defense.
+Even if drug dealers were executed in the Philippines but that's not enough or it's not the best solution though they should be apprehended by one way or another.
+If the Philippines would begin to open its doorway to foreign investors in the path of the Filipino interdependent policy then there's going to be some huge changes without the need to fire more bullets than usual.
+It may be because they will lack manpower if there were more decent job opportunites.

 If there were more job opportunities available to Filipinos then anti-drug laws will become more effective without the need for more bullets.
 If foreign investors came to the Philippines with 50% or higher ownership (while under reasonable restrictions) then there's going to be more employment opportunities and income for the Philippines.
 Some foreign employers may even pay higher than what local employers have to offer.
 If there were more employment opportunities then biglang yaman recruiters will no longer have unemployed people to use.
 There will be much less reasons to join the drug syndicates because employment opportunities are booming for Filipinos.
 Filipino businesses may also benefit from both having new service providers and customers from foreign investors leading to them being able to pay higher salaries.